MAP¶

 rm -rf ~/.fontconfig

 Make sure you are requesting an interactive batch session.
-NERSC has configured DDT to run from the interactive batch jobs.
+NERSC has configured Forge to run from the interactive batch jobs.

 Finally make sure you have compiled your code with -g